-A pioneer in the area of food television is unquestionably Graham Kerr.
-The debonair, self-deprecating charmer of the 1960s and early 70s changed the face of tv cooking permanently.
-He is also a prolific writer on cooking and food, with 30 books to his credit.
+A pioneer in food television and celebrity cooking is unquestionably Graham Kerr.
+The debonair, self-deprecating charmer of the 1960s and early 70s changed the face of TV cooking permanently.
+He is also a prolific author on cooking and food, with some 30 books to his credit.

-Always dressed well whether casually or formally, his ever-present smile and quips kept the crowd rapt.
-It is a sign of his talent and appeal that a Briton who started his broadcasting career in distant New Zealand became an international food celebrity.
+Always dressed well whether casually or formally, his ever-present smile and non-stop quips kept the crowd rapt.
+It is a sign of his talent and appeal that a Briton who started his broadcasting career in remote New Zealand – at the edge of the developed world 60 years ago – became an international food celebrity.

-His award-winning Galloping Gourmet series was produced in Ottawa, Ontario from 1969-1971 after he was discovered on Australian tv as a pitchman.
-It launched Kerr’s enduring culinary fame.
-Kerr’s late wife, Trina, a former actress, produced the shows and was a key part of his success.
+His award-winning Galloping Gourmet series was produced in Ottawa, Ontario from 1969-1971 after he came to notice as a pitchman on Australian TV.
+The shows launched Kerr’s enduring culinary fame.
+His late wife Trina, a former actress, was producer and this was a key part of his success.

 When the series ended they moved to California and Kerr was poised for a Julia Child-like ascendancy.
-A car accident and health issues for his wife set the family back for a while.
-Ultimately they changed direction and became born-again Christians.
-Kerr continued in the food and nutrition field and had good success still, focusing on healthy eating but abjuring the wine glass and racy jokes of old.
+Unfortunately, a bad car accident, and health issues for his wife set the family back for a while.
+Ultimately they took a new direction and became born-again Christian.
+Kerr continued in the food and nutrition field but focusing on healthy eating and abjuring the wine glass and racy jokes of old.

-Nonetheless the later shows including on PBS did well enough, and even today, semi-retired at 82 and living near Seattle, Kerr keeps his hand in various food endeavours.
+His later work including on the PBS network did well enough, and even today, semi-retired at 82 and living near Seattle, Kerr keeps his hand in various food activities.

 But it is the old Graham Kerr whom most will recall fondly.
-The Galloping Gourmet is well-remembered to the point the Cooking Channel has re-broadcast the series, as discussed in this informative blogpost by Sarah Levine.
+The Galloping Gourmet shows are so well-remembered that the Cooking Channel re-broadcast the series, as explained in this informative blogpost by Sarah Levine.

-In this Galloping Gourmet clip from c.1970 you see him at the apogee of his success.
+In this Galloping Gourmet clip from c.1970 you see him at the apogee of success.
 He bounds into the kitchen holding a glass of wine, a fixture of the shows although he drank little or nothing on air despite impressions given.
-In this performance he does a stand-up routine to rival a professional comedian’s.
+In this performance he does a stand-up routine to rival that of a professional comedian.

-The show’s topic was recreating a beef and beer dish he had encountered at a hotel in Clifton, England.
-Sample quip, for a commemorative “Investiture Ale” used in the dish: “They can’t sell it so they use it for cooking”.
-His British accent emulations were dead-on, a recondite talent from an American point of view that did nothing to slow his career here.
+The show’s topic was recreating a beef and beer dish he encountered at a hotel in Clifton, England.
+Sample quip on the commemorative “Investiture Ale” used in the dish: “They can’t sell it so they use it for cooking”.
+His U.K. accent emulations were dead-on, a recondite talent from a North American standpoint that did nothing to slow his success.

-Kerr wasn’t the first chef to appear on tv.
-James Beard may have been the first in North America, in 1946.
-I believe early BBC television, around 1938, featured a cookery demonstration.
-In Canada the Canadian chef and food author Jehane Benoit, of whom I wrote earlier, had appeared on CBC television by 1960.
+Kerr wasn’t the first chef to appear on television.
+James Beard may have been the first, at least in North America, in 1946.
+I believe BBC television, around 1938, featured the very first televised cookery demonstration.
+And the Canadian chef and food writer Jehane Benoit, of whom I’ve written earlier, had appeared on CBC television by 1960.

 But Kerr was the best of all of them, in the estimation of many.
-As for Julia Child he had exposure to the culinary field for years before becoming a household name, in his case in restaurants and catering.
-His family had owned a hotel in Sussex.
-He grew up in the business and his deft way with people must have come from those early years of always being “on”.
+As for Julia Child, he had experience in the culinary arts for years before becoming a household name, starting in a Sussex hotel owned by his family.
+He grew up in the business and his deft way with people must have come from the early years of always being “on”.

-In Kerr’s day catering and cookery were much influenced by the “Continental” style, a post-WW II construct.
-This entailed menu offerings blending different European traditions and offering a particular type of service and decor, especially in “international” hotels, and restaurants.
+In Kerr’s day dining and cookery were much influenced by the Continental style, a post-WW II meme of international hospitality.
+The cooking blended different European traditions and was served with a particular style of service and decor, often associated in fact with international hotels.

 Note re image: image above was sourced from the article of Ms. Sarah Levine linked in the text.
 All intellectual property therein is owned solely by its lawful owner, as applicable.
 Used here for educational and historical purposes.
 All feedback welcomed.

-*Note added March 22, 2018: this New York Times story on Kerr from only last year will bring his career up to date for interested readers.
+*Note added March 22, 2018: this NYT story on Kerr, from only last year, brings his career up to date.